 3. Mentoring relationships

 Mentors meet with their clients once a week in a public area (usually a library).
 They discuss any issues in the client’s life and set targets to overcome these issues.
 Paperwork is filled out for each meeting and reviewed weekly.
 Mentors also attend monthly meetings with the team to review their progress and discuss any issues which may have arisen throughout their mentoring relationships.
-At Vision we take a holistic approach to preventing the misuse of alcohol and drugs.
-We work closely with partners in the public, private, voluntary and independent sectors to provide community-based support for our clients.
-We encourage positive health values to help our clients build their self-confidence to make their own decisions.

 5. Measuring impact